rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 Sensitivity Analysis Tests
 ##########################

 For sensitivity analysis, the behaviour of the MVS is studied by testing the effect of changing the value of the feed-in tariff for a fixed value of an asset's LCOE such that LCOE_ASSET is less than the electricity price.
 The implemented sensitivity analysis test is shown here below with the resulting graph.
-More information can be found (`data <https://repository.tudelft.nl/islandora/object/uuid%3A50c283c7-64c9-4470-8063-140b56f18cfe?collection=education>`_ on page 54.
+More information can be found `here <https://repository.tudelft.nl/islandora/object/uuid%3A50c283c7-64c9-4470-8063-140b56f18cfe?collection=education>`_ on page 54.

 * Comparing FIT to LCOE_ASSET: Invest is maximum allowed capacity of asset for FIT values larger than LCOE_ASSET